Safran Silvercrest: Development

 The first engine went to test in September 2012.

-Flight testing started in July 2014 on a Grumman Gulfstream II at Istres-Le Tubé Air Base.
+Flight testing started in July 2014 on a Grumman Gulfstream II at [Lackland Air Base, San Antonio, Texas].
+Later, in 2017 moved to Istres-Le Tubé Air Base.

 Problem areas disclosed at the time included high-pressure compressor operability, oil-fuel heat exchanger performance, carcass distortion and turbine tip clearance control.

 In December 2017, Dassault abandoned the Silvercrest due to technical and schedule risks.
 It terminated the 5X program and launched a new Falcon with the same cross section, Pratt & Whitney Canada engines and a 5,500 nmi range for a 2022 introduction.

 In July 2019, Textron suspended the Cessna Citation Hemisphere development due to engine shortcomings.